What to wear for a pre-wedding photo shoot

 Before the session, check out the weather forecast.
 Make sure you’re going to dress accordingly.
 If it’s nice and warm, ladies, consider wearing a light dress that will catch the wind, it will look amazing!
 Guys, ideally avoid shorts unless they are chino styles.
 If you’re looking at early spring / winter, thick coats and large scarfs look great for the pre-wedding session.

 You can always bring a jacket and if needed, you can take it off during the session, don’t want you melting or getting soaked.
+So if you’ve selected somewhere such as Ogmore or Southerndown as your location, consider that it maybe a little windier and that you’re more exposed to the elements.

 3. Consider the colour